 Not automatically.
 Maryland residents can sign up for notifications by texting the phrase “MdReady” to the number 898211, and Loudoun County residents can text the number 888777 with the phrase “LCCOVID19” to receive notifications in English or “LCCOVIDESP” to receive notifications in Spanish.

-Are pharmacies giving vaccines to anyone if they have extra doses left at the end of the day?
+Are pharmacies giving doses to anyone if they have extra doses left at the end of the day?

-Law student David MacMillan’s now-viral TikTok video seems to be the source of this rumor.
-MacMillan and a friend got lucky: They were shopping at a Giant grocery store in Northeast Washington when a pharmacist offered to vaccinate them because she had an open vial of the vaccine that would otherwise be discarded and the store was closing soon.
+A few lucky people have happened onto a shot this way, like law student David MacMillan, who recorded his experience in a TikTok video that went viral.
+McMillan and a friend were shopping at a Giant grocery store in Northeast Washington when a pharmacist offered to vaccinate them because she had an open vial of the vaccine that would otherwise be discarded and the store was closing soon.

 Could the same thing happen to you?
 It’s extremely unlikely.